Bek-ah/WRTG316-How-to-use-Linux/README.md

-# Welcome to the Linux Terminal!
+# How to use the Linux Terminal
 ## Requirements
 A Linux terminal
 ## Steps